 Years Source

 1993 290,000 tonnes (HMIP, 1995)

-2002 284,000 tonnes (Entec, 2003)
+2002 284,000 tonnes (Entec.
+2003)

-The HMIP figure is assumed to also be applicable for 1990-1992, and we interpolate between the HMIP and Entec figures for the years 1994-2001.
-For the period 2003-2005, we interpolate between the Entec figure of 284,000 tonnes and our estimate for 2006 of 177,000 tonnes.
+The HMIP figure is assumed to also be applicable for 1990-1992, and data for the years 1994-2001 is then generated by interpolating between the HMIP and Entec figures.
+Activity data for the period 2003-2005 is generated by interpolating between the Entec figure of 284,000 tonnes and the NAEI estimate for 2006 of 177,000 tonnes.

-Emissions from sewage sludge incinerators are estimated from a combination of data reported to the Pollution Inventory (EA, 2017) and Scottish Pollutant Release Inventory (SEPA, 2017), supplemented with the use of literature-based emission factors where the IED/E-PRTR-reported data are incomplete.
-Emissions of NOx (as NO2) are estimated using PI and SPRI data while emissions of all other pollutants are estimated from literature-based emission factors, taken from the EMEP/EEA Emission Inventory Guidebook (EMEP 2016).
-The quantity of waste burnt annually is estimated based on annual activity data from environmental regulators (EA, 2017 and SEPA, 2018) or plant capacity information where annual activity data are not available.
-The quantity of waste burnt annually in previous years is estimated using data from various sources are shown in Table 6-9:
+Emissions from sewage sludge incinerators are estimated from a combination of data reported to the PI (EA, 2018) and SPRI (SEPA, 2018), supplemented with the use of literature-based emission factors where the IED/E-PRTR-reported data are incomplete.
+Emissions of NO_x (as NO2) are estimated using PI and SPRI data while emissions of all other pollutants are estimated from literature-based emission factors, taken from the 2016 EMEP/EEA Guidebook.
+The quantity of waste burnt annually is estimated based on annual activity data from environmental regulators (EA, 2018 and SEPA, 2018) or plant capacity information where annual activity data are not available.
+The quantity of waste burnt annually in previous years is estimated using data from various sources as shown in Table 6-9:

-Table 6-9 Sources of sewage sludge burnt from clinical waste incinerators ----------- ---
+Table 6-9 Sources of sewage sludge burnt from clinical waste incinerators

-Years Source 1990 RCEP, 1993 1991-1998 Digest of Environmental Statistics (Defra, 2004) 2006-2016 Environment Agency, waste disposal data for individual sites in England 2013, 2015, Scottish Environment Protection Agency, estimate of total sewage sludge incinerated 2016 in Scotland plant.
-No activity data are available and so the emission estimates given in this report are assumed to apply for all years.
-The Inventory Agency has also reviewed data on the small proportion of animal carcass incinerators that are covered in the Pollution Inventory (EA, 2016) but there is insufficient new data to warrant a revision to the estimates from the 2002 report, without more detailed industry-focussed research and consultation.
+Years Source 1990 RCEP, 1993 1991-1998 Digest of Environmental Statistics (Defra, 2004) 2006-2017 Environment Agency, waste disposal data for individual sites in England 2013, 2015, Scottish Environment Protection Agency, estimate of total sewage sludge incinerated 2017 in Scotland